 These coins are called the “native coins” of the blockchain.

-Many of these blockchain platforms allow you to issue your own token.
+Many blockchain platforms allow you to issue your own token.
 A token is like a coin except it is not used to reward miners.

-Instead, you use it to transact in the application that has been built on top of the blockchain.
+People who buy the token can use it to transact in applications that have been built on top of the blockchain.
+Each app has its own token.

 For example, when I transact on Uniswap, a decentralized exchange that has been built on top of Ethereum I am rewarded in UNI tokens.

-In practice, people use the terms interchangeably though.
+In practice, people use the terms coins and token interchangeably though.

 How Do You Use the Word “Crypto”